Brachychiton megaphyllus: Native range

-Commonly cultivated in the Northern Territory, it was listed as the official emblem of the city of Darwin in 1988.

 Aboriginal uses

 The Arnhem Land women of Yirrkala, Maningrida, and Gapiwiyak spin thread from the bark of Brachychiton megaphyllus, and use the thread to make necklaces, and bracelets.

 The rootstock of young plants can be eaten raw, while fibre from the bark is used to make both rope and string.
 Stems exude gum which is eaten and can also be used as a paint binder.
 The seeds are eaten raw or roasted.